websitefingerprinting/docker-tbb12/README.md

 just follow the above steps.

+### Reminder
+These should be very important when you first use the dockerized TBB 12

+1. Do remember to replace the correct info in `Line 37` of `firefox.cfg`.

 ## Acknowledgment
 - Thanks for the help from Hamy on how to hack firefox.
 - The Makefile is based on Nate Mathews's project [Tor-Browser-Crawler-Video](https://github.com/notem/tor-browser-crawler-video).

 ## Contact
-Feel free to email me for any problem (jgongac at connect dot ust dot hk).
+Feel free to email me for any problem (gongjj at comp dot nus dot edu dot sg).